19hours/sg-statutes/Acts/Medicines Act.md

 (a) a court, or the Registrar of Patents or a Deputy Registrar of Patents holding office under the Patents Act (Cap.
 221), has determined that the doing of an act authorised by the licence infringes a patent under the Patents Act;

-(b) the person who made athe declaration referred to in section 12A(2) in support of the application for the licence has been convicted for an offence under section 20 in respect of the declaration or any document furnished in support of a statement made in the declaration; or
+(b) the person who made a declaration referred to in section 12A(2) in support of the application for the licence has been convicted for an offence under section 20 in respect of the declaration; or

 (c) a court has determined that the declaration —